Chronic Myeloid Leukaemia (CML) (BSH 2020, ELN 2025)

 Initial Monitoring

 • Fortnightly FBC until complete haematologic response (normal WBC), and to assess for haematological toxicity.
+Then every 3 months until MMR achieved, after which every 4-6 months in stable patients.

 Treatment Recommendations in diagnosis at chronic phase (outside of trial)